 The operator can choose to use either speech or text for the input to the dialogue system.
-The speech recognizer used is the offthe-shelf product Nuance and the speech generator used is one of the off-the-shelf products Festival or Brightspeech.
-When learning a new word using speech recognition, one can choose between having a considerably bigger grammar for the speech recognizer than the dialogue manager and only consider learning in the dialogue manager, or provide the new word in text form in the learning phase and then compile it into the speech recognition grammar at runtime.
+The speech recognizer used is the off-the-shelf product Nuance and the speech generator used is one of the off-the-shelf products Festival or Brightspeech.
+When learning a new word using speech recognition, one can choose between having a considerably bigger grammar for the speech recognizer than the dialogue manager and only consider learning in the dialogue manager, or provide the new word in text form in the learning phase and then compile it into the speech recognition grammar if that can be done at runtime.
 We have chosen the second approach where the unknown words are provided in text and the learning phase extends the grammar.

-When a new sentence arrives from the op-

-erator CEDERIC looks for cases similar to the new target case.
+When a new sentence arrives from the operator CEDERIC looks for cases similar to the new target case.
 The solution to it is either an utterance in return to the user or a request to the robotic control system.
-The robot acts upon the request and produces a response that is catched by CEDERIC, who searches its case base and returns a message to the user.
+The robot acts upon the request and produces a response that is catched by CEDERIC who searches its case base and returns a message to the user.
 The system can manage simple cases of dialogue such as a command from the user that directly produces an answer even without a discourse model, but to be able to handle a more natural and sophisticated dialogue such as references to earlier objects and clarifying questions (where?, what?, which?, why?), a discourse model is necessary.
-This paper is particulary focused on the discourse model implemented in CEDERIC and how it can be used in a case-based system.
-For a description of the total system, see (Eliasson, 2005).
+This paper is particulary focused on the discourse model implemented in CED-ERIC and how it can be used in a case-based system.
+Other parts of CEDERIC are not deeply explained.